Academics are challenging the Consumer Financial Protection Bureau's study of auto title loans, calling the findings inconsistent with state data.

 "If a borrower rolls over a loan four times and it results in their car being repossessed, do you count that as one loan or four loans?"
 Zywicki said.
 "It's not obvious to me which is a better way of measuring it."

 Zywicki takes issue with the CFPB alleging that consumers fall into a cycle of debt by taking out such loans.
-He says there are other explanations that the agency has not taken into account when a borrower chooses not to repay a loan, including the condition of the vehicle and whether it needs repairs.
+He thinks there are other explanations that the agency has not taken into account when a borrower chooses not to repay a loan, including the condition of the vehicle and whether it needs repairs.

 "Even if the data is accurate, it doesn't mean you can assume that people are losing their cars because of a cycle of debt or that the consumer is being exploited, or that regulation that limits the number of loans in a given year would actually be productive," he said.